DevsCube-Official/AETERNUM/README.md

 - Swordsman
 - Rogue
 - Healer

+In v1.0, 11 new classes have been introduced:

+- Miner
+- Enchanter
+- Smith
+- Soldier
+- Warrior
+- Summoner
+- Druid
+- Traveler
+- Alchemist
+- Monster
+- Barbarian

 ![Classes](https://cdn.modrinth.com/data/cached_images/e1c5ba2575fb6a20f33ba4a5f9e4e619a67455ee.png)

 Choosing a new class will give you a starting ability to use, and might provide custom items (for example, swordsman's longswords and rogue's daggers).
-After you choose a class, you might master that class by leveling up to level 10 in that class.
+After you choose a class, you can master that class by leveling up to level 10 in that class.
-After doing so, you will able to choose another class.
+After doing so, you will able to choose another class, through class stones, or through the GUI shown above.

 </details>